 - 1. Install washer on door handle shaft. - 2.
 Slide door handle through door. - 3.
-Add up to three washer as shown in Figure 27.3 on the inside of the door. - 4.
+Install additional washer(s) as shown in Figure 26.4. - 4.
 Install key in groove. - Align groove in latch cam with key; slide latch cam over shaft - 6.
 Install locknut but do not over tighten, the handle needs to move smoothly. - 7.
-Install handle turning in a counter-clockwise motion to desired location on door handle rod (Figure 27.3).
+Install handle turning in a counter-clockwise motion to desired location on door handle rod (Figure 26.4).